lprincewhn/AutoOps/4.CostInsights/README.md

 | xargs -0 aws quicksight create-refresh-schedule --region ${AWS_REGION} --no-cli-pager --cli-input-json

 # DataSet  (CUR_DIRECT)
+# Your can also duplicate the dataset of "CUR SPICE" and update its import mode and log its id to environment variable CUR_DIRECT_DataSetId
 cat data-set.json \
 | sed "s/{{AwsAccountId}}/${AwsAccountId}/g" \
 | sed "s/{{Region}}/${AWS_REGION}/g" \